cine-file/rate/README.md

 6. Deploy a new web app version.
 7. Confirm `CONFIG.GAS_URL` in `index.html` points to the deployed `/exec` URL.

-Run `setupActiveSheetTabs` only when setting up the active tabs, rebuilding summary tabs, or repairing their formatting.
+Run `setupActiveSheetTabs` when setting up the active tabs, after deploying a version that adds new tabs, rebuilding summary tabs, or repairing formatting.
+This TV version creates `Database-TV`, `Summary-TV`, and `Future-TV`.
 A normal frontend-only change does not require it.
 A `Code.gs` change does require a new Apps Script deployment for the live GitHub Pages site to use it.